shafa45/Personal-Expense-App/README.md

 A new Flutter project.

 This App help you add your transactions with date.
-Also, it has an ChatBar at the top to show the recent transaction done in previous seven days.
+Also, it has a chatbar at the top to show the recent transaction done in the previous seven days.

 ## Getting Started